-We are indebted to Grace Johnson, National Treasurer of the Woman's Relief Corps, for her assistance again this year.
+We are indebted to Grace Johnson National Treasurer of the Woman's Relief Corps, for her assistance again this year.
 She has shouldered her usual task of selling tickets for our banquet.
 I desire to express by gratitude for this service.

-My organization, the Ladies of the Grand Army of the Republic, both in the National body and in the Department of Kansas, appreciates the high honor conferred upon one of its members to serve as National President, and I their humble servant am grateful and proud to have been your choice.
-I shall always feel this privilege has been zations allied with Grand Army of the Republic, today, as well as in the future, for in "union there is strength."
+My organization, the Ladies of the Grand Army of the Republic, to it is the high honor conferred one of its members to serve as National President, and I their humble servant am grateful and proud to have been your choice.
+I shall always feel this privilege has been zations allied with Grand Army of the Republic, today, as well as in the future, for in "union there is strength"